IDSIA/sacred/config_v2.md

 ### Example with dynamic population of the potential modifications.

 There is a hierarchy now.
+Similar to ingredients.

 ```python
 import sacred